Flight 6 (film): Synopsis

-In 1944, Flight 6, a Trans-Canada Air Lines Lockheed Model 14 Super Electra airliner, while on its landing approach, nearly crashed at Dorval Airport in Montréal, Quebec, when an Avro Anson training aircraft wandered into its path.
-Flight 6 crossed Canada from Montréal to Vancouver and back, carrying a load of blue and yellow air mail bags.
+In 1944, Flight 6, a Trans-Canada Air Lines Lockheed Model 14 Super Electra airliner, while on its landing approach, nearly crashed at Dorval Airport in Montreal, Quebec, when an Avro Anson training aircraft wandered into its path.
+Flight 6 crossed Canada from Montreal to Vancouver and back, carrying a load of blue and yellow air mail bags.

 One of the vital pieces of mail, which started out at the Burrard Shipyard in Vancouver, is a container carrying the microfilmed blueprints of an elevator that would be incorporated in a naval vessel.
 Destined for approval at the Admiralty in England, it was one of countless items shipped three times a week across to war-torn London, Moscow, Lisbon, Paris and Chongqing.
 Just as important was a letter signifying acceptance of a wedding proposal that was to end up with a soldier on patrol in Germany with The Calgary Highlanders.

 After making their way, sometimes as far as 5,000 miles (8,000 km), the hundreds of individual air mail were transferred to an Avro Lancastrian and flown on a 12-hour flight to Prestwick, Scotland.
 The letters and parcels eventually made their way to recipients overseas, all for the cost of a nine- or 10-cent stamp.

 Production

 Along with Salute to Victory, Atlantic Patrol, Battle of Europe and Battle for Oil, Flight 6 made during the Second World War "... might be called soft-sell propaganda."
 Typical of the NFB's Canada Carries On series of documentary short films, Flight 6 told a simple but direct story about Canada's role in wartime, especially focusing on the advances made in aviation, one of the main themes of the series.
-The narrator was Lorne Greene, known for his work on both radio broadcasts as a news announcer at CBC, as well as narrating many of the Canada Carries On series.
+The narrator was Lorne Greene, known for his work on both radio broadcasts as a news announcer at CBC, as well as narrating many films of the Canada Carries On series.
 His sonorous recitation led to his nickname, "the Voice of Canada", and when reading grim battle statistics, "the Voice of Doom".